Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Simplified Wasserstein barycenters,

 \subsection{Main problem and \EDM connection}

 Our main optimization problem is to find a point in each of $k$ sets to obtain an optimal barycenter.
 We can think of this as finding a \textdef{hub of hubs}.
-That is, suppose that there are $k$ areas with $n$ airports in each area.\footnote{We extend the prolem to allow for different sizes for the sets.} We want to choose exactly one airport to act as a minor hub in each of the $k$ areas so that the barycenter for these $k$ minor hubs would serve as a major (best) hub for the $k$ minor hubs.
-In the literature this is called the \textdef{simplified barycenter problem} or \textdef{cheapest-hub problem}. \begin{problem}[{\textdef{simplified Wasserstein barycenter, \WBPp}}] Suppose that we are given a finite number of sets $S_1,...,S_k$, each consisting of $n$ points in $\R^d$.
+That is, suppose that there are $k$ areas with $n$ airports in each area.\footnote{We extend the prolem to allow for different sizes for the sets.} We want to choose exactly one airport to act as a minor hub in each of the $k$ areas so that the barycenter for these $k$ minor hubs would serve as a major (best) hub for the $k$ minor hubs. . \begin{problem}[{\textdef{simplified Wasserstein barycenter, \WBPp}}] Suppose that we are given a finite number of sets $S_1,...,S_k$, each consisting of $n$ points in $\R^d$.
 Find the optimal barycenter point $y$ after choosing exactly one point from each set: